 His workout plan includes the following:

 - Chest Workout–Most bodybuilders love to go for a barbell bench to work on their chest, but Roelly had a unique approach.
 His chest workout was much more dumbbell-focused because he believed barbells could create chest size and strength.
-His approaches include Inclined Dumbbell Fly, Decline Dumbbell Bench Press, Triceps Extension, Hammer Strength Press, and Weighted Dip.
+His methods include the Inclined Dumbbell Fly, Decline Dumbbell Bench Press, Triceps Extension, Hammer Strength Press, and Weighted Dip.

 - Shoulder Workout–He always began his shoulder workouts by warming up with dumbbell work.
 Shoulders are more prone to injuries, especially during powerlifting.
 Roelly exercised all shoulder areas from mild to complex to get an idyllic ‘capped shoulder look.’
 He performs Hammer Strength Shoulder Press, Reverse Pec Machine, Reverse Grip Barbell Raise, and Standing Cable Shrug.